Alabama Debt Relief Guide

 How Consolidated Credit helps Alabamians find debt relief

-In 2021, Consolidated Credit provided free credit counseling to 2,897 Alabama residents.
-Of those, 83 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $9,085).
-The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution for their situation to get out of debt as quickly as possible.
+In 2024, Consolidated Credit provided free credit counseling to 2,897 Alabama residents.
+Of those, 325 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $12,953).
+The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution to get out of debt as quickly as possible.

-We’d also like to congratulate the 69 Alabama residents that got debt-free last year with the help of Consolidated Credit!
+We’d also like to congratulate the 142 Alabama residents who got debt-free last year with the help of Consolidated Credit!

 Relief options to consider if you’re in debt in Alabama